2

 • Properly follows company and OSHA safety procedures.
 Brings problems to the attention of the project Foreman, Superintendent, General Superintendent or Safety Director.

-• Assists in training entry-level employees to perform maintenance and repair duties as required or assigned.
+• Assists in training entry level employees to perform maintenance and repair duties as required or assigned.

-• Keep the project foreman, superintendent, or general superintendent informed of all known actions, whether written or verbal, that may affect the ability to successfully perform tasks at construction project sites or adversely impact Company operations.
+• Keep project foreman, superintendent, or general superintendent informed of known actions, written or verbal, which may affect the ability to successfully perform tasks at construction project sites or adversely affect Company operations.

 • Other projects or duties as assigned by management.